 - Acoustic and Intelligence Resonator (AiR) Sound Source.

-- To replicate the sound of the finest acoustic grand pianos, the AiR processor uses grand piano samples recorded at four dynamics sampling to produce grand piano sounds with long natural decays and expression.
+- Sound: To replicate the sound of the finest acoustic grand pianos, the AiR processor uses grand piano samples recorded at four dynamics sampling to produce grand piano sounds with long natural decays and expression.
 With three times the memory of previous Privia versions, the Air processor simulates the sound of open strings when the dampers are raised by the pedal.

 - String Resonance also mimics the sympathetic resonance of the open strings in an acoustic piano.